NesBet/Velos/README.md

 <h2>Features</h2>
 <ul>
-  <li><b>Amenities Section:</b>Highlights the hotel's amenities and facilities, providing users with information about what the hotel has to offer.</li>
+  <li><b>Amenities Section:</b>Highlights the lodge's amenities and facilities, providing users with information about what the lodge has to offer.</li>
-  <li><b>Rooms Showcase:  </b>Highlights the hotel's amenities and facilities, providing users with information about what the hotel has to offer.</li>
+  <li><b>Rooms Showcase:  </b>Highlights the lodge's amenities and facilities, providing users with information about what the lodge has to offer.</li>
-  <li><b>Contact Form:</b>  Highlights the hotel's amenities and facilities, providing users with information about what the hotel has to offer.</li>
+  <li><b>Contact Form:</b>  Highlights the lodge's amenities and facilities, providing users with information about what the lodge has to offer.</li>
   <li><b>Responsive Design: </b>  Ensures the page is responsive and accessible across various devices.</li>
 </ul>